kaisle-sky/washer/notes.md

 ## Where to start?

 Probably start by using an API.
 Home Depot has a strong API I can use to pull information about price, energy usage, and customer rating
+Correction: HomeDepot does not have a public API.
+I'll need to look elsewhere.
 Energy data at state level here: [eia API](https://www.eia.gov/opendata/)
 More precise utility rate data: [NREL Utitlity Rates API](https://developer.nrel.gov/docs/electricity/utility-rates-v3/)